Azure/azure-powershell/src/HdInsightOnAks/HdInsightOnAks.Autorest/docs/Get-AzHdInsightOnAksClusterLibrary.md

 List all custom libraries on the cluster.

-List all predefined libraries on the cluster.
+### Example 2: List all predefined libraries on the cluster.
 ```powershell
 $clusterResourceGroupName = "Group"
 $clusterpoolName = "ps-test-pool"